cthoyt/cthoyt.github.io/_posts/2026/2026-06-04-community-standards.md

 recognized this in 2023 by conferring on him its [Advanced Career Award](https://www.biocuration.org/community/biocuration-career-awards/career-award-winners/).

----

-I want to comment on several of his points:
+I want to comment on each of the five parts of what Nico wrote:

 > But it is a little weird that JKG is promoted by HubMap and KidsFirst - both
 > of which are relatively close to the Monarch / LinkML ecosystem (not quite